Skepta: 2012–2017: Blacklisted and Konnichiwa

 In an interview it stated that Skepta's making his acting debut in 2015 film Anti-Social, released initially in May.
 On 14 February 2016 Skepta released "Ladies Hit Squad" featuring grime artist D Double E and American rapper ASAP Nast, of the New York-based ASAP Mob.
 Through a post on Instagram, Skepta announced that his album, Konnichiwa was due to be released on 6 May 2016.
 Konnichiwa became Grime's highest-charting album, peaking at number 2 in the UK music charts.
 Konnichiwa features songs such as "That's Not Me", "Shutdown" and "Man".
 The release of Konnichiwa was celebrated with a launch party on 5 May 2016 held in Tokyo and live streamed on Boiler Room, featuring a live performance of the entire album by Skepta and supporting performances from Japanese trap artists Kohh, Dutch Montana, Loota, and DJ Riki.

 Skepta began his "Banned From America" two-part, 14-show tour on 16 April 2017 at the Coachella Valley Music and Arts Festival, which covered cities throughout the United States and Europe.
 The tour was named as such in reference to Skepta's forced cancellation of his 2016 "No Fear" American tour in support of Konnichiwa, when his application for a visa to enter the United States was denied.

 Skepta released his Vicious EP on 31 October 2017, with songs featuring ASAP Rocky, Lil B, and Section Boyz.
 In the summer of 2017, rumours on the underground dance scene suggested an imminent collaboration between Skepta and drum'n'bass pioneer Goldie.
 This was confirmed in Goldie's 2017 memoir All Things Remembered, which refers to him having done a track with Skepta.
 It has not yet been released.

+2018–present: Ignorance Is Bliss, All In and collaborations

 Skepta featured on ASAP Rocky's "Praise the Lord (Da Shine)", which was released in May 2018.
 The single charted on the Billboard Hot 100.
 Also in May, Skepta released his single "Pure Water", which peaked at number 78 in the UK.
 He followed this in June with "Energy (Stay Far Away)" with Wizkid, which reached number 59.
-In December 2019 he appeared as himself in a Grand Theft Auto Online expansion as a radio host with Danny Brown.
+In 2020, Skepta appeared alongside Pop Smoke on Kid Cudi’s song “Show Out” from Cudi’s album Man on the Moon III: The Chosen.
+In December 2019, Skepta also appeared as himself in a Grand Theft Auto Online expansion as a radio host with Danny Brown.
 Brown also lent his voice to another fictional character in the game.
 He also collaborated with Gorillaz and Tony Allen on the song "How Far?" in May 2020.

 On 30 July 2021, Skepta released his EP, All In.

 In 2022, Skepta signed with Wasserman Music for worldwide representation.

+In October 2023, Skepta released "Can't Play Myself (A Tribute to Amy)", which samples Amy Winehouse's "Tears Dry on Their Own".